Su1tanA1bo/SWENG-Main-Project/README.md

 *	`export MAIL_USERNAME=<your-gmail-username>`
 *	`export MAIL_PASSWORD=<your-gmail-password>`
 These commands will not work if you are not using Gmail.
 If you are using a windows machine, replace the word "export" above with "set" for setting environment variables.

+## Resources used to create this program
+A large amount of the base code of this webapp came from this [online web tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
+However, while this code was used to build the base of the app, as the project progressed it overall was altered into something completely different than what said tutorial initially covers.